ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 (Example: cd lab03_alily_jgaucho)
 ```

-Then, Copy the code to the local git directory:
+Then, Copy the code to the local git directory: (Don't forget the period (.) in the end)

 ```
 cp /cs/faculty/dimirza/cs16-wi17/labs/lab03-startercode/* .